Shortest sustainable lead time with the best possible quality and value to people and society.

 Lean Budgeting for Development Value Streams

-Identifying the value streams and understanding the flow through the organization is an important step in improving value delivery.
+Identifying the value streams and understanding the flow through the organization is an essential step in improving value delivery.
 It also unlocks the opportunity to implement Lean Budgets, which can substantially reduce overhead and friction and further accelerate flow.

 Value Stream KPIs

 A Lean budgeting process can substantially simplify financial governance, empower decentralized decision-making, and increase the flow of value through the enterprise.
 It’s a bold move to go from funding projects to allocating budgets to value streams.
-Naturally, this new approach raises the question, how does the enterprise know it’s achieving an appropriate return for that substantial investment?
+Naturally, this new approach raises the question, how does the enterprise know it’s achieving an appropriate return on that substantial investment?

 Value Stream Coordination

-Coordinating multiple ARTs within a value stream – typically, in most large value streams there are some dependencies among the ARTs.
+- Coordinating multiple ARTs within a value stream – Typically, in most large value streams there are some dependencies among the ARTs.
 How does the enterprise coordinate these activities to create a single, holistic solution set?
 This can require an extensive degree of cooperation.
 For example:

-- Implementation of new, crosscutting capabilities, using a common Solution Backlog, managed by Solution Management
+- Implementation of new, crosscutting capabilities, using a common Solution Backlog, managed by Solution Management.

-- Special considerations for Pre- and Post-PI Planning activities facilitated by the Solution Train Engineer
+- Special considerations for Pre- and Post-PI Planning activities facilitated by the Solution Train Engineer.

-- Different degrees and types of DevOps and Continuous Delivery Pipeline support and collaboration
+- Different degrees and types of DevOps and Continuous Delivery Pipeline support and collaboration.

-Reducing Time to Market with Value Stream Mapping
+Reducing Time-to-Market with Value Stream Mapping

 Learn More Ward, Allen.
 Lean Product and Process Development.
 Lean Enterprise Institute, 2014.
 Martin, Karen, and Mike Osterling.
 Value Stream Mapping.
 McGraw Hill, 2014.
-Poppendieck, Mary and Tom.
+Poppendieck, Mary, and Tom.
 Implementing Lean Software Development: From Concept to Cash.
 Addison-Wesley, 2007.

-Last update: 13 June 2017
+Last update: 2 November 2017